philwhiles/frettler/README.md

 ## Primary Argument - Menu
 Start Frettler with the menu argument and it will offer a simple one line menu.
 Depending on your key presses it will display your fretboard over and over, each time reflecting your choices.
-It will become apparent when you start it :
+It will become apparent when you start it ie `./frettler menu`:

 <img src="https://github.com/philwhiles/frettler/blob/master/demo-menu.png"/>